-“You will not accept the father, so what can I do?”
-I say, but they can’t hear me.
+“You won’t accept the father, so what can I do?”
+But they can’t hear me.
 I didn’t plan to get pregnant this way.
 I never imagined having sex before marriage with anyone − it is against our religion and our traditions.
-I never imagined having a baby this way but especially not with a Chinese Communist Party member.
-They are enemies of my people.
+I never imagined having a baby this way.
+It was love.
+He was a Communist but He was different.
+He was charming.
+But he was an enemy of my people.
 But it happened.
 I thought long and hard but I will keep my baby.
 I will reunite with the father of my child, somehow.
 I know we can be a family.
 We can be happy.

 “If he gets back,” I mumble.

 Elif gives me a piercing glare.
 She shakes her head in disapproval then spoons the thick yogurt on the plate.
-I recognize my father’s eyes in hers, cold, but clear.
+I recognize my father’s stern look in her eyes.